Princess Maker 2: Release

+Princess Maker 2 was first released for the PC-9801 personal computer.
+The PC-9801 version is compatible with several MIDI sound modules, including the Roland MT-32.
+An IBM PC compatible version followed, retaining comparable graphics while adding Sound Blaster audio support and optional hard-drive installation.

+The FM Towns version of Princess Maker 2, released in September 1994, introduced voice acting, with the daughter's voice provided by Hiroko Kasahara.
+This voice work was carried over to the Windows 3.1 version as well.

+The game was later released for multiple personal computers including the Macintosh, Windows 95, Windows Me, as well as many home consoles like the 3DO, PC Engine, Sega Saturn, and PlayStation 2.

+In 2001, the second and third games in the Princess Maker series were released for the Sega Dreamcast on a compilation titled Princess Maker Collection.
+In 2002, the game was released for the GP32 handheld system in South Korea.
+In 2005, it was ported to Japanese mobile phones.

-The game was first released for the PC-9801 personal computer.
-By September 1993, the game had sold 30,000 copies and the company had received 10,000 letters from fans.
-An English language version of the game for DOS was completed but was cancelled in 1996.
+An English language version of the game for MS-DOS was completed but was cancelled in 1996.
 The version was completed and review copies had been sent out to magazines, however the company producing the English port, IntraCorp, went bankrupt.
 That version was then subsequently leaked onto the internet, and was sometimes referred to as abandonware.
-It had later been released for multiple personal computers including the FM Towns, Macintosh, Windows 3.1, Windows 95, Windows Me, as well as many home consoles like the 3DO, PC Engine, Sega Saturn, and PlayStation 2.

-In 2001, the second and third games in the Princess Maker series were released for the Sega Dreamcast on a compilation titled Princess Maker Collection.
-It was ported to Japanese mobile phones in 2005.
-Along with the original Princess Maker 1, Princess Maker 2 has received a newer "refined" remake for Windows.
-The graphics are redrawn sound quality of the game have been changed, along with various other elements.
-Princess Maker 2 Refine was released via Steam in Fall 2016, published by Korean publisher CFK.
-This version has the option for English, Chinese, Japanese, and Korean language options.

-Remaster
+Refine

+Princess Maker 2 Refine is a remastered version of the original game released in 2004.
+The graphics were redrawn, the sound quality was improved, and various other elements were changed.
+In South Korea, the game was published by Fujitsu.

+Refine was later released on Steam in Fall 2016 by Korean publisher CFK.
+This version has support for English, Chinese, Japanese, and Korean.

+Regeneration

 is a remaster of Refine released for the Nintendo Switch and Steam on July 11, 2024, and later the PS4 and PS5 on August 8, 2024 with physical copies for the Switch and PS5 released on December 21, 2024 to celebrate the franchise's 30th year anniversary.
 This remaster features most of the same content as the above since one in game item and two endings were taken out of the PS4 and PS5 while the Switch and Steam versions remain untouched.
 An opening movie produced by Yonago GAINAX has been added.
 The animation, which was made by a team led by Takami, allows new players to get a sense of what a future raising their “daughter” is going to be like.
 Graphics have been redrawn by Takami also in a style that closely resembles the original PC-9801 version.
 Additionally, the game is upscaled to high resolution for modern games consoles and PCs.

+Music

+An official soundtrack arrangement album was released for Princess Maker 2, with arrangements handled by members of the original game music staff, including Masahiro Kajiwara.

+The album was released on 21 February 1995 and contains arranged versions of 12 background music tracks from the game.